I am considering a trip to Tokyo Disneyland & Disneysea in 2 weeks (25 May 2011).

 But there is surely a bit of downplaying things by the Japanese government.
 What are they going to say?
 "Oops!
 Lets pack up Tokyo for a bit and move it to Fukuoka?"
 No they are going to make the most of a bad situation and avoid unneeded panic.
 How bad you think it is is up you, review the facts.

 Again, if you are unsure and if the trip is optional why risk it? about 8 years agoAnswered by Heath via WorldNomads.com

 An update for you all from March 2013

-http://safety.worldnomads.com/japan-radiation-study about 6 years ago
+http://safety.worldnomads.com/japan-radiation-study over 6 years ago